 overhead shot of the toasted marshmallow top of the smores brownies.

-Then pop them under the broiler in your oven, or use a kitchen torch to toast the marshmallows until golden brown.
+Toast the marshmallows.
+Place the pan under the broiler in your oven or use a kitchen torch to toast the marshmallows until golden brown.

 smores bars on their sides to show the layers.